teamg4it/g4it/services/documentation/content/2-functional-documentation/use_cases/uc_digital_services/uc1_visualize_digital_services.md

 ---
 title: "2.1.
-Visualize My digital services"
+Visualize My digital service version"
-description: "This use case describes how to create a new digital service"
+description: "This use case describes how to create a new digital service version"
 weight: 10
 mermaid: true
 ---